 FOR THE YEAR ENDED 30 JUNE 2022 Notes 2022 \$'000 2021 \$'000 33.
 CONTINGENT LIABILITIES AND CREDIT COMMITMENTS In the normal course of business the Bank enters into various types of contracts that give rise to contingent or future obligations.
 These contracts generally relate to the financing needs of customers.
 The Bank uses the same credit policies and assessment criteria in making commitments and conditional obligations for off-balance sheet risks as it does for on-balance sheet loan assets.
 The Bank holds collateral supporting these commitments where it is deemed necessary. (a) Contingent Liabilities Credit Union Financial Support System Limited With effect from 1 July 1999, Ford Co-operative Credit Society Limited is a party to the Credit Union Financial Support System (CUFSS).
 CUFSS is a voluntary scheme in which all Credit Unions that are affiliated with Credit Union Services Corporation (Australia) Limited (Cuscal) have agreed to participate.
 CUFSS is a company limited by guarantee, each Credit Union's guarantee being \$100.
 As a member of CUFSS, the Bank: May be required to advance funds of up to 3% (excluding permanent loans) of total assets capped at a maximum of \$100m to another Credit Union requiring financial support; Agrees, in conjunction with other members, to fund the operating costs of CUFSS. (b) Credit related commitments Binding commitments to extend credit are agreements to lend to a customer as long as there is no violation of any condition established in the contract.
-Since many of the commitments are expected to expire without being drawn upon, the total commitment amounts do not
+Since many of the commitments are expected to expire without being drawn upon, the total commitment amounts do not necessarily represent future cash requirements.
+Approved but undrawn loans and unused continuing credit facilities.
+29 (a) 1,713 2,514

-29 (a)

 FOR THE YEAR ENDED 30 JUNE 2022 Notes 2022 \$'000 2021 \$'000 34.
-AUDITOR'S REMUNERATION Amounts received or due and receivable by the auditors of Ford Co-operative Credit Society Limited for: - an audit or review of the financial statements of the Bank 49 49 - other services in relation to the Bank 14 13 63 62
+AUDITOR'S REMUNERATION Amounts received or due and receivable by the auditors of Ford Co-operative Credit Society Limited for: 4 000 - an audit or review of the financial statements of the Bank 49 49 - other services in relation to the Bank 14 63 13 62